-To promote the pizza by the slice deal, have a neon sign by the front window that can be seen from the access road.
+To promote the pizza by the slice deal, have a neon sign in the front window that can be seen from the access road.
 Consider using pizza sign feather flags by the road curbside as well.

-3. Combo package deals
+3. Combo Package Deals

 When it comes to getting food for a group, ordering pizza is the easiest option compared to any other kind of food.
-Because pizza can be shared versus individual orders with mexican, burgers etc. The person ordering the food has the simplest option with ordering pizza by just selecting a package that is adequate for that group.
+Because pizza can be shared versus individual orders with Mexican, burgers etc. The person ordering the food has the simplest option with ordering pizza by just selecting a package that is adequate for that group.